thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 To adjust the position of the image more precisely, click the drop-down menu and choose how exactly the picture will fill the background space.
 For instance, let's choose "Cover" and click "Save" to see how the background has changed.

-{% include images-gallery.html imageCollection="background-image" preview="false" %}
+{% include images-gallery.html imageCollection="background-image" %}

 ### Mobile layout settings